Italian Expeditionary Corps in China: Campaign medal

 The ribbon of the Commemorative Medal of the Campaign in China.

 Members of the Italian Expeditionary Corps in China were among Italian personnel eligible for the Commemorative Medal of the Campaign in China, established by King Victor Emmanuel III by royal decree on 23 June 1901.

 Italian concession of Tientsin

 An Italian naval unit marches behind a British Indian unit in Tientsin (now Tianjin), where both the United Kingdom and the Kingdom of Italy had concessions, sometime between 1910 and 1915.

 With the Boxer Protocol of 7 September 1901, Italy obtained control of the Italian concession of Tientsin, an area of 45 ha consisting of a village, land along the river rich in salt marshes, and a large marshy area used as a cemetery.
 After a period of Italian disinterest in the concession, a cleanup began.
-The Italian presence lasted until 10 September 1943, when during World War II Italy surrendered to the Allies and switched sides in the war on 9 September 1943, prompting Japanese troops to occupy the concession the next day and take Italian civilians and military personnel prisoner.
+The Italian presence lasted until 10 September 1943.
+Following the Armistice of Cassibile and Italy's joining of the Allies on 9 September 1943, Japanese troops invaded the concession.
+Following the conclusion of hostilities, the concession's troops would either swear allegiance to the Italian Social Republic or be imprisoned alongside Italian civilians.